El Hijo del Santo: Professional wrestling career

 The object of the jump was to revitalize his feud with Negro Casas.
 El Hijo del Santo lost a match to Casas at the CMLL 63rd Anniversary show on September 20, 1996, and took a brief hiatus.
-While gone, Negro Casas turned técnico (face) and his former allies, Scorpio, Jr. and Bestia Salvaje said they had a surprise for Casas.
+While gone, Negro Casas turned técnico (face) and his former allies, Scorpio Jr. and Bestia Salvaje said they had a surprise for Casas.
 The set-up was a trios match with Negro Casas, El Dandy and Héctor Garza on the técnico side with Scorpio Jr. and Bestia Salvaje on the rudo (or heel) side.
 El Hijo del Santo came down to the ring with Scorpio and Salvaje but was wearing a disguise and pretending to be El Felino, the brother of Negro Casas.
 During the match, Scorpio and Salvaje began attacking Casas and the fans, unaware of the ruse, expected El Felino to save his brother from the beating.
-Once he entered the ring, El Hijo del Santo removed the disguise and revealed himself as Scorpio and Salvaje's partner, thus turning rudo for the first time in his career.
+Once he entered the ring, Hijo del Santo removed the disguise and revealed himself as Scorpio and Salvaje's partner, thus turning rudo for the first time in his career.

-The fans were irate and fistfights broke out in the crowd as El Hijo del Santo attacked Casas.
+The fans were irate and fistfights broke out in the crowd as Hijo del Santo attacked Casas.
 The feud helped ease sagging business caused by the split with AAA and the downturn of the Mexican economy.
 The following week, the two trios had a rematch and both El Dandy and Negro Casas challenged Santo to a hair vs. mask match.
 The match was made a triangle match on December 6, 1996.
 Santo took El Dandy's hair in a bloody match in front of a sold-out crowd in Arena Mexico.
-The feud would continue until the 64th anniversary show on September 19, 1997, where Negro Casas and El Hijo del Santo faced off in a dramatic hair vs. mask match.
+The feud would continue until the 64th anniversary show on September 19, 1997, where Negro Casas and Hijo del Santo faced off in a dramatic hair vs. mask match.
 El Hijo del Santo won the match and began a slow face turn.

-Although the angle was very successful and drew a lot of money for CMLL, El Hijo del Santo continued to wrestle as a babyface throughout the country, even teaming with Rey Mysterio in Tijuana.
-El Hijo del Santo began to be at odds with his heel allies, namely Scorpio Jr. and Bestia Salvaje.
-Finally, in September 1998, the face turn was made official when El Hijo del Santo's partners, Villano III and Fuerza Guerrera turned on Santo.
+Although the angle was very successful and drew a lot of money for CMLL, Hijo del Santo continued to wrestle as a babyface throughout the country, even teaming with Rey Mysterio in Tijuana.
+Hijo del Santo began to be at odds with his heel allies, namely Scorpio Jr. and Bestia Salvaje.
+Finally, in September 1998, the face turn was made official when Hijo del Santo's partners, Villano III and Fuerza Guerrera turned on Santo.
 Scorpio Jr. and Salvaje joined in on the beat down, leading Santo's next big feud.

+Santo worked in the World Wrestling Federation from 1998 to 1999 for Super Astros; Spanish-language television program.